WhitakerLab/WhitakerLabProjectManagement/Jessie-Liu/Weekly-meetings.md

 * TP, AB, TR offered me info on applying for internships.
 * Turing, shot a enrichment testimonial video.

+KW: Wow!
+Loads of help!!
+Really lovely to see :sunflower:

 #### What did you achieve?
 * Modified and submitted OHBM abstract
 * Paper reading and UKB research exploring.